 The games are played over 20 minutes, with 10 more seconds per move for each of the two players.
 The time is controlled by an online chess clock for each game.
 The average duration of a game is of around 60 minutes.

 The competition consists of three phases:

 • A registration period for the countries that are interested: until 12 November 2020.

 • Online classification phase: from 16 November 2020.

-• The on-site final phase will take place in Dubai.
+• The on-site final phase in Dubai in Novembre 2021.

 2.7.
 Number of teams in the on-site final phase in Dubai

-The number of teams that will reach the final phase in Dubai will be a minimum of 10 and a maximum of 12.
-They will have passed the elimination phases, with a total of 90-108 young people, depending on the number of teams that reach the final.
+The number of teams that reach the final phase in Dubai is a minimum of 10 and a maximum of 12.
+They have passed the elimination phases, with a total of 90-108 young people, depending on the number of teams that reach the final.

 2.8.
 Technological requirements for entry

 To ensure the competition operates correctly, the participating schools have to guarantee that the teams entered have access to certain minimum technological resources, as follows: